SUBSCRIBE TO OUR NEWSLETTER

 The person who will benefit from Silica is chilly; his symptoms are developed in cold, damp weather, though often better in cold, dry weather; symptoms come out after a bath.
 The symptoms listed below are straight from the materia medica - http://homeoint.org/books3/kentmm/sil.htm

 Mind: The mental state is peculiar.
 The patient lacks stamina.
-What Silica is to the stalk of, grain in the field, it is to the human mind.
+What Silica is to the stalk of grain in the field, it is to the human mind.
 Take the glossy, stiff, outer covering of a stalk of grain and examine it, and you will realize with what firmness it supports the head of grain until it ripens; there is a gradual deposit of Silica in it to give it stamina.
 So it is with the mind; when the mind needs Silica it is in a state of weakness, embarrassment, dread, a state of yielding.

 If you should listen to the description of this state by a prominent clergyman, or a lawyer, or a man in the habit of appearing in public with self-confidence, firmness and fullness of thought and speech, he would tell you he had come to a state where he dreads to appear in public, he feels his own selfhood so that he cannot enter into his subject, he dreads it, he fears that he will fail, his mind will not work, he is worn out by prolonged efforts at mental work.
 But he will say that when he forces himself into the harness he can go on with ease, his usual self-command returns to him and he does well; he does his work with promptness, fullness, and accuracy.
 The peculiar Silica state is found in the dread of failure.